srs328/ms_mri/README.md

 - Figure out why I get issues with "no such file or directory:" on $PATH
   - Also why does zsh have all the windows PATH items while bash doesn't

-Running `run_inference_` giving the error: `No such file or directory: '/home/srs-9/Projects/ms_mri/training_work_dirs/pineal1/swinunetr_0/model_fold0/progress.yaml'.
+Running `run_inference_` giving the error: `No such file or directory:
+'/home/srs-9/Projects/ms_mri/training_work_dirs/pineal1/swinunetr_0/model_fold0/progress.yaml'.
 I think I fixed the paths everywhere I could, so it's possible that monai sets the path of the training_work_dir somewhere in one of its own config files.

 - Until I can figure that out, I created symlinks to match the paths where training was done

+- Everytime I run the preparation for inference, it has to go through a few bad scans again to realize the nifti file is screwed up.
+I should save a cache of the screwed up files so that it preemptively skips them.
+Then I can have a function to clear the cache at a later data when the files are fixed.

 ### Old